Robert II, Count of Artois

 Robert II (September 1250 – 11 July 1302) was the Count of Artois, the posthumous son and heir of Robert I and Matilda of Brabant.
+He was a nephew of two kings; Louis IX of France and Charles I of Sicily.

-He was a nephew of Louis IX of France.
-He died at the Battle of the Golden Spurs.
+A capable military commander and administrator, Robert was involved in a number of conflicts involving the French Capetian dynasty, including the War of the Sicilian Vespers and the Franco-Flemish War.
+He died during the latter conflict while leading a French army at the Battle of the Golden Spurs.

 Life

+A close confidant of the Capetian royal family and experienced soldier, Robert served as a military commander and administrator under the rule of uncle, Philip III of France and Philip's son, Philip IV.
+During the former Philip's early reign, he dispatched Robert and a French army to Iberia to suppress a rebellion in the Kingdom of Navarre.
+At the behest of his uncle, Charles I of Anjou, he led Angevin troops against Ghibelline and Genoese troops in Piedmont.
+Charles eventually named Robert as his Vicar in Provence, but the latter was ultimately defeated and forced to withdraw.

+In 1285, he was named as regent of the Angevin Kingdom of Naples while the kingdom was engaged in the War of the Sicilian Vespers against Aragon.
+The Angevin kingdom had suffered several major defeats early in the war and the un-crowned king of Naples, Charles II, was an Aragonese prisoner.
+Robert rebuilt the Angevin treasury and worked to rebuild the Angevin kingdom's navy.
+Also in 1285, Robert took part in the French-led Aragonese Crusade (which ended in defeat) and attempted an invasion of Sicily in 1287.
+The release of Charles II from Aragonese custody in 1287 ended his rule as regent of Naples.

-An experienced soldier, he took part in the Aragonese Crusade and attempted an invasion of Sicily in 1287.
-In 1288, Robert began work on a great park at Hesdin.
+In 1288, Robert began work on a great park at Hesdin Castle.
 The park contained a menagerie, aviaries, fishponds, orchards, an enclosed garden and facilities for tournaments.
 It also contained mechanical statues including waving monkeys draped in skins.

-He defeated the Flemings in 1297 at the Battle of Furnes.
+In 1297, Robert commanded the French army which ambushed and defeated a superior English relief force during the Battle of Bonnegarde during the Gascon War.
+A few months later he defeated the Flemings in 1297 at the Battle of Furnes.
 He was again sent into Flanders in July 1302, where he began to ravage the countryside and attempted to take the town of Kortrijk (Courtrai).

-Battle of the Golden Spurs
+Death

-He then met the Flemish army at the Battle of the Golden Spurs.
+Robert met the Flemish army at the Battle of the Golden Spurs.
 His infantry advanced with great success against the Flemings (mostly city militia), but he ordered their recall to allow his cavalry to make the final, victorious charge.
 But on the broken, marshy ground, his knights were unable to gain enough momentum to break the Flemish shieldwall, and they were knocked down and slaughtered.
 Robert led some of the reserves in a second charge in an attempt to reverse their fortunes.
 Artois was unhorsed by Willem van Saeftinghe.
 He and his troops were cut down by the Flemish infantry.